What is JIA?

 Your child has been given a diagnosis of Juvenile Idiopathic Arthritis; this is a long name and is difficult to remember, so we shorten it to JIA.
 This means there is inflammation in your child’s joints that isn’t caused by any other condition.
 Each word literally means:

-The type of JIA your child has is determined by the number of joints that are affected in the first 6 months of their disease and any other problems they are having such as, pain in their feet or back.
+The type of JIA your child has is determined in part by the number of joints that are affected and also by other factors, including other problems such as pain in their feet or back.

 These are the different types of JIA: